greatnamebtw1/personal-portfolio/README.md

-I am Ghanouh, and I did nothing so far.
+I am Ghanouh, and you say it like canoe that starts with a g.
+I did nothing so far.
 Yay!